Illustrative scenario

 School Overview

-Al-Noor International School is a mid-sized private school in Riyadh offering a bilingual Arabic-English curriculum from KG1 through Grade 12.
+This scenario follows an illustrative private K-12 school in Riyadh — a mid-sized school offering a bilingual Arabic-English curriculum from KG1 through Grade 12.
 The school serves a mix of Saudi families and expatriate families seeking strong academic preparation alongside Arabic language instruction.

 With two sections — boys and girls — operating on separate floor plans but sharing some specialist staff, scheduling and administration have always been operationally complex.
 An academic team of 38 teachers is supported by a small administrative office of five staff, responsible for attendance records, fee invoicing, timetable coordination, and parent communications.